 Once the project and yarns are chosen, then the needles will need to be selected.
 Needle size always depends on the texture of the fabric you want to knit.
-For beginning knitters, larger needles, say size 8 and up, are the easiest to use.
+For beginner knitters, larger needles, say size 5 and up, are the easiest to use.
 Also, the needles should be the shortest ones available.

-The two main problems a child learning to knit has are knitting too tightly, and splitting stitches.
+The two main problems a child learning to knit faces is knitting too tightly, and splitting the stitches.
 Children are always perplexed when they finish a row and have more stitches on the needle than they started with.
-By carefully watching them as they go, and pointing out the problem, you can help them avoid this mistake, and them having to pull out rows of knitting.
+By carefully watching them as they go, and pointing out the problem, you can help them avoid this mistake, and them from having to pull out rows of knitting.
 This can easily discourage them.

-Practicing, practicing some more, and paying attention to how it feels to knit, thereby ‘teaching’ your hands how it feels when it’s done right, are really the best ways to get past these problems and become an ace knitter.
+Practicing, practicing some more, and paying attention to how it feels to knit, thereby ‘teaching’ your hands how it feels when it’s done right, is really the best way to get past these problems and become an ace knitter.